-All students of the Williamsville School District must meet immunization requirements of New York State Public Health Law.
-The New York State Health Department issued new immunization requirements for 2017-18 school entrance/attendance.
-Please see the New York State Immunization Requirements for School Entrance/ Attendance document for a complete list of immunization requirements with vaccine specific footnotes.
+All students of the Williamsville Central School District must meet immunization requirements of New York State Public Health Law.
+The New York State Health Department issued new immunization requirements for 2019-2020 school entrance/attendance.
+Please see the New York State Immunization Requirements for School Entrance/Attendance document for a complete list of immunization requirements with vaccine specific footnotes.
 Please work with your child's health care provider and school nurse to determine what immunizations are needed to comply with the new vaccine requirements.
 The minimum requirements include:

-- Diphtheria and Tetanus-containing vaccine and Pertussis vaccine (DTaP/DTP/Tdap): three doses, grades 6 through 12; three to five doses, grades K through 5. - Tetanus and Diphtheria toxoid-containing vaccine and Pertussis booster (Tdap): one dose, students eleven years of age or older enrolling in grades 6 through 12 who have not previously received a Tdap at 7 years of age or older. - Polio vaccine (IPV/OPV): three doses, grades 4, 5 and 10 through 12; three to four doses, grades K, 1, 2, 3, 6, 7, 8, and 9. - Measles, Mumps and Rubella vaccine (MMR): two doses, grades K through 12. - 5.
-Hepatitis B vaccine: three doses, grades K through 12. - Varicella (chickenpox) vaccine: two doses, grades K, 1, 2, 3, 6, 7, 8, and 9; one dose grades 4, 5 and grades 10 through 12 OR documentation of positive disease history from the primary care provider. - Meningococcal vaccine: one dose, grades 7 and 8; two doses, grade 12 with one dose on or after age 16.
+- Diphtheria and Tetanus-containing vaccine and Pertussis vaccine (DTaP/DTP/Tdap): three doses, grades 6 through 12; three to five doses, grades K through 5. - Tetanus and Diphtheria toxoid-containing vaccine and Pertussis booster (Tdap): one dose, students eleven years of age or older enrolling in grades 6 through 12 who have not previously received a Tdap at 7 years of age or older. - 3.
+Polio vaccine (IPV/OPV): three doses, grade 12; three to four doses, grades K through 11. - 4.
+Measles, Mumps and Rubella vaccine (MMR): two doses, grades K through 12. - 5.
+Hepatitis B vaccine: three doses, grades K through 12. - Varicella (chickenpox) vaccine: two doses, grades K through 11; one dose grade 12.
+OR documentation of positive disease history from the primary care provider. - 7.
+Meningococcal vaccine: one dose, grades 7, 8, 9 and 10; two doses, grade 12 with one dose on or after age 16.

-Demonstrated serologic evidence of Measles, Mumps, Rubella, Hepatitis B, Varicella or Polio (must be for all three serotypes) antibodies is acceptable proof of immunity to these diseases.
-Please note: Polio serology can no longer be accepted as proof of immunity.
+Demonstrated serologic evidence of Measles, Mumps, Rubella, Hepatitis B, Varicella or \Polio (must be for all three serotypes) antibodies is acceptable proof of immunity to these diseases. \Please note: Polio serology can no longer be accepted as proof of immunity.
 The only exception is previous serology testing demonstrating positive immunity to all three polio serotypes.